 The best way to develop this ability is to learn directly from a sample of undergraduate-style study.
 Our Subject Taster Days are designed to develop your university-level thinking beyond the school syllabus, giving you a solid grasp of how to pursue questions in a creative, independent and confident fashion.

 What to expect

 You’ll enrol in one of our subject-specific workshops, where you’ll work in small groups with a top Oxbridge-graduate tutor in the subject to expand your knowledge and develop your ideas.
-Included in the course is a Course Report, packed with research, reading materials and past Oxbridge interview questions in the subject.
+Next year the course will include a Course Report, packed with research, reading materials and past Oxbridge interview questions in the subject.
 You’ll build lateral thinking with like-minded students in exercises that will develop your intellectual agility – a key skill for success in your application.

 Our courses are held every year during the Summer holidays.
 Each subject course will be led by one of our top Oxbridge-graduate tutors in the subject.
 Our Subject Taster Days are intended to push students aged between 15 – 18 beyond their current school syllabus and help them experience learning that subject as they would at university.